MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - An accounts payable clerk creates a creditor record for the supplier and records the withholding rate in the Creditor Withholding Options window.

-- When the purchasing company receives the supplier’s bill, the clerk records the full bill amount.
+- When the purchasing company receives the supplier's bill, the clerk records the full bill amount.

 - When the clerk pays the bill, however, the Withholding amount is deducted